wp-plugins/social-fellow/readme.txt

 == Installation ==

-1. Upload `social-fellow` to the `/wp-content/plugins/` directory
+1. Upload `social-fellow` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

-== Frequently Asked Questions ==

 == Screenshots ==

-1. social-fellow.jpg
+1. screenshot-1.png

 == Changelog ==

 = 1.0 =
+* First stable version